 To help these designers cope with their career decisions, there has been much literal support through books, websites and blogs, and even debates on issues like to be a freelancer or not, to start with a smaller organization or a bigger enterprise and where and how to start professional networking etc.

 However, one aspect of professional indecisiveness, which has been observed in many fresh designers, has not been discussed upon very frequently, i.e. to be a jack of all trades and be a generalist designer with multiple skillsets, or to be a master of one specific field of design career.

 We will spin our article around this very topic and will discuss its different aspects in detail.

 Designing, nowadays, is an extremely voluminous concept with hundreds of branches and sub-branches springing up from its core.
 When asking about your profession, even the most irrelevant of minds would ask “what kind of designer are you?” rather than be content with "I’m a designer".

 There are two kinds of trends seen in a designer’s professional life cycle.
 Some designers learn a specific skill and once their learning reaches a saturated level, they develop a curiosity to learn its associated skills too.

-On the other hand, some designers learn a number of design skills at the start of their career and as they move up the professional ladder, they tend to layer off the extra skills and focus themselves onto one specific skill for the rest of their professional life.
+On the other hand, some designers learn a number of design skills at the start of their career and as they move up the professional ladder, they tend to layer of the extra skills and focus themselves onto one specific skill for the rest of their professional life.

 But what about newbie designers?
-There is bound to be a bout of confusion as to which professional approach to opt for.
+There is bound to be about of confusion as to which professional approach to opt for.
 Here is some food for thought.